hyojin2689/Pear-Image-Classification-using-Convolutional-Neural-Network/Pear Image Classification/README.md

 ```

-#### Generating predictions for the test samples from a data generator
+#### -Generating predictions for the test samples from a data generator
 ```
 predictions <- model %>% predict_generator(
   steps = 1,